 Parent Support Groups

 Are you looking for a community of adults who understand what it’s like to parent children with differences?
 Our parent support groups offer coping strategies and a safe space to share parenting stories.

 This type of therapy helps you learn specific skills through a board game setting.
 You’ll learn how to use these new skills during a game and then how to apply them to your everyday life.

 Autism Play Therapy

-Autism play therapy provides a safe space for children with Autism to grow in skill and mental health.
-Our therapists will help your child increase their emotional regulation ability and concentration.
-Through play, your child will grow in the areas of parent/child relationship, social skills, relationship development, and sensory processing.
+Autism play therapy provides a space for autistic children to grow.
+Our therapists help your child improve emotional regulation and concentration while learning social skills, relationship development, and sensory processing.

 Timothy Grant has worked as a manager since 2005 in several businesses.
 While in management, he started working on designing tabletop board games and role-playing games.
 Shortly after that, he began consulting with Dr. Quinones about games, their mechanics, and how to use them in therapy.
 Timothy is one of the co-designers of Venture Village, a game to be published by 9th Level games.
 It is a game to be used in therapy, school, and at home, and it will be coming to Kickstarter later this year.
 Timothy helps run groups in a two-facilitator model with a licensed professional, using games as a tool for therapeutic change.
 In addition, Timothy is currently working on becoming a Mental Health Technician.
 To help him understand how to create better therapeutic games and train others to use them as tools for therapeutic and personal growth.